rockettheme/docs/Docs/wordpress/start/rocketlauncher.md

 ### Create a Database
 RocketLauncher for WordPress runs best on a MySQL database.
 You can create a database by going through your Web host.
 Some hosts have different processes for adding a database to your account than others, so you're best off checking with its specific processes to ensure that your MySQL database is up and ready to go.

-it is important that you write down the administrative username, password, and the database's address in relation to your site.
+It is important that you write down the administrative username, password, and the database's address in relation to your site.
 In most cases, this will be `localhost`, though it may be a specific IP address if the database is hosted separately from your site.

 ### Launch the Installer
 ![][rocketlauncher1]